 Harvey Danger is a rock band from Seattle, Washington.
 The band has released three albums between their first in 1998 and their break-up in 2009.
 Their first and biggest hit was "Flagpole Sitta" from their first album, Where Have All the Merrymakers Gone?

-The Song is perhaps best known as the Theme to U.K. Comedy Peep Show
+The song is well known as the theme to the British sitcom Peep Show

 The band's discography (With notable tracks) includes: